What is medical care?

 How long will someone come to care for me?

 That depends on what you, your caregiver, physician and payer believe is best for you.

 I don’t want to go to a nursing home, can you help me stay at home?

 Yes.
-We have options to care for you as long as you are safe to remain at home.
+We have options to care for you, as long as you are safe, while you remain at home.
 We can also help you and your loved ones make choices that are best for you.

 What if I just need someone to help with chores in my home?

 We can arrange for homemakers to assist with light housekeeping, meal preparation and laundry.
 We also have personal care providers to help with more hands-on care.